dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

   sdk: ">=0.3.4"
 {% endprettify %}

-Pub will try to find the latest version of a package whose SDK constraint works with the version of the Dart SDK that you have installed.
+Pub tries to find the latest version of a package whose SDK constraint works with the version of the Dart SDK that you have installed.

 [pubsite]: http://pub.dartlang.org